webhintio/hint/packages/hint-compat-api/docs/compat-api-css.md

 This hint throws errors for CSS features that have been deprecated in any of the [targeted browsers](../../hint/docs/user-guide/configuring-webhint/browser-context.md) listed.

 The targeted browsers can be defined in either the `.hintrc` or `package.json` file.
-This property follws the same convention as [browserlist](https://github.com/browserslist/browserslist#readme).
+This property follows the same convention as [browserlist](https://github.com/browserslist/browserslist#readme).

 ```json
 {